 Help for Children with Autism, ADHD and Learning Challenges | Hopeful Neuron | London & Online

-We help children who cannot sit still, melt down over small things, or struggle to communicate, by working with the brain and body first.
+We help children who can't sit still, fall apart over small things, or just can't get the words out — by working on the brain and body first.

 No diagnosis required